quire-io/guide/_docs/overview-02-organization-project-task.md

 ## Organizations
 An organization is a collection of multiple projects.
 View an organization like a company or a department that works on projects together.

-**Tip:** When adding members at an organization level, members will be able to see and access all the projects underneath.
-{: .notice--info}

 Learn how to create a new [organization](/guide/add-organization/).
 {: .notice}

 ![organization sidebar]({{ site.url }}{{ site.baseurl }}/assets/images/organization-project-task/org.png)

+**Note:** When adding members at an organization level, members will be able to see and access all the projects underneath.
+{: .notice--warning}

 ## Projects
 A project is a collection of tasks.
 You use a project when you have a big goal and you want to break it down into small tasks.

-**Tip:** You can add members to the project level, meaning they will only have access to the projects you have granted them permission.
-{: .notice--info}

 Learn how to create a new [project](/guide/add-project/).
 {: .notice}